The Best Exercises for Losing Weight

 Start with a 4-pound weight and do some simple curl-ups.
 Add in some lunges with a small weight in each hand.
 As you get stronger, increase the weight.

-Other exercises that are great for both aerobic and weight-bearing workouts are yoga and pilates.
-There are many studios in our area that offer beginner courses.
+Other exercises that are great for both aerobic and weight-bearing workouts are yoga and Pilates.
+There are many online videos to help get you started and when possible, there are studios in our area that offer beginner courses.

 If you are looking for a low-impact exercise, try out water aerobics or swim laps at your local pool.
 Both are great ways to burn calories and improve strength.